-3.2 Configuration
+2.2 Configuration

-Once you have successfully installed the Flask Monitoring Dashboard with information from this page, you can use the advanced features by correctly configuring the Dashboard.
+Once you have successfully installed the Flask-MonitoringDashboard using the instructions from this page, you can use the advanced features by correctly configuring the Dashboard.

-3.2.1 Using a configuration file
+2.2.1 Using a configuration file

 You can use a single configuration file for all options below.
 This is explained in the following section.
 In order to configure the Dashboard with a configuration-file, you can use the following function: